Child Support in Australia: 2021 Expert Guide

 Child support formula: how to calculate

-Calculation of child support is a complicated process, taking into account current financial circumstances and predicting future needs.
+Calculation of child support is a complicated process, which considers your current financial circumstances and the child’s future needs.
 Child support assessments are different in every situation

 CSA will take a detailed look at your financial situations, including: